chazzka/clanekcathedral/clanek.md

 The proportion of false positive novelties
 : This is the proportion of the data labeled "novelty" compared to the regular filtered dataset.

+Note that for each of the datasets, we take a sample of 10% to make the analysis